axilleas/gsoc/README.md

 ```
 Gitlab runtime gems  :  145
-Gems in Fedora repos :  384
+Gems in Fedora repos :  386
-Common gems          :  68
+Common gems          :  69
-To be packaged       :  77
+To be packaged       :  76
-Pending review in BZ :  10
+Pending review in BZ :  11
-When BZ go in repos  :  67
+When BZ go in repos  :  65

-Fedora will have 20.05 % more ruby packages, that is 461 gems in total.
 ```

 [gitlab]: https://github.com/gitlabhq/gitlabhq